SwathyKrishna02/Data-Science-Projects/README.md

 ## Github Stars
 If you find my projects helpful, consider starring ⭐ this repository to show your support!

-## License
-This repository is licensed under the MIT License.
-See the <LICENSE> file for details.

 ## Feedback & Contact
 I welcome feedback, suggestions, and collaboration opportunities.
 Feel free to reach out via: Email: swathykrishnamany01@gmail.com
 If you have any suggestions or want to collaborate, feel free to reach out! 🚀